An Interview With Keith Mathison

 As I continued my course of study in seminary, Keith continued to write book after book providing the church with thoughtful biblico-theological answers to many of the hard questions the church has faced throughout her history.
 We have worked together now for about a decade, and every day my appreciation of Keith grows.
 I thank our Lord for entrusting to this servant from a small Texas town with such a scholarly, ecclesiastically focused, and genuinely humble ministry.
 I sincerely believe that his books will remain on the shelves of serious students of theology for centuries to come, if the Lord should tarry.
 It is my hope that in this interview you will come to learn from Keith as I have learned from him, to the end that we might grow in wisdom for God’s kingdom and glory, not our own.
 (For further explanation as to the reason why I have conducted this interview please read my introductory article here.)

-Keith A. Mathison (M.A., Reformed Theological Seminary; Ph.D., Whitefield Theological Seminary) is dean of the Ligonier Academy of Biblical and Theological Studies and an associate editor of Tabletalk magazine at Ligonier Ministries.
+Keith A. Mathison (M.A., Reformed Theological Seminary; Ph.D., Whitefield Theological Seminary) is professor of systematic theology at Reformation Bible College.
 He is the author of Dispensationalism: Rightly Dividing the People of God?; Postmillennialism: An Eschatology of Hope; The Shape of Sola Scriptura; Given For You: Reclaiming Calvin’s Doctrine of the Lord’s Supper; and From Age to Age: The Unfolding of Biblical Eschatology.
 He is editor of When Shall These Things Be?: A Reformed Response to Hyper-Preterism and associate editor of The Reformation Study Bible.

 Keith, please provide a brief bio of where you’re from and when and how you became a Christian.